tektoncd/catalog/task/trivy-scanner/0.2/README.md

 * **IMAGE_PATH**: The image or path to pass to `trivy` CLI for scanning.
 This parameter is required to run this task.

+* **AIR_GAPPED_ENABLED**: Optional parameter for enabling/disabling air-gapped mode, disabled by default.
+If set to true, the task will use the Trivy's air-gapped mode.
+You can learn more about the Air-Gapped installation support of the Trivy from [here](https://aquasecurity.github.io/trivy/v0.36/docs/advanced/air-gap/).

 ### Examples

 Run `trivy --help` for Trivy usage.